fvtt-fria-ligan/vaesen-foundry-vtt/README.md

 [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/)

 ## Release Notes
+v2.2.14
+- blind and gm rolls now hide the token portrait in the chat log from non-gm players to help preserve the mystery of who, or what is making a given roll!. [#19](https://github.com/fvtt-fria-ligan/vaesen-foundry-vtt/issues/19)
+- Continued work on moving css into less progress is about 20% at this point.

 v2.2.13
 - Spanish Localization updated to include all new strings!
 - ¡Se actualizó la localización en español para incluir todas las cadenas nuevas!